andersoncampolina/agentchatui/memory-bank/projectbrief.md

 ## Project Overview

-Agent UI is a Next.js application that provides a user interface for interacting with AI models.
-It's designed as a SaaS product that allows users to input prompts and receive AI-generated responses, including image generation capabilities.
+Agent UI is an open-source Next.js web application that provides a simple but powerful interface to connect with many AI models and agent/automation tools, such as n8n and others via webhooks.
+It allows users to input prompts and receive AI-generated responses, including image generation capabilities.
+The project also plans to support MCP (Multi-Capability Platform/Protocol) connections in the near future.

 ## Core Requirements